E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Applications

 \subsection{Secure Deep Hiding}

 In this application, the goal is to hide one secret image into one carrier image in an imperceptible way.
-Existing deep hiding schemes \cite{Baluja2017HidingII,Zhang2020UDHUD} either directly concatenate two images together and feed them into the network, or feed only the secret image into the network for the carrier-agnostic purpose, which have weak imperceptibility and undetectability, therefore the security cannot be guaranteed.
+In contrast to traditional steganography \cite{Holub2012DesigningSD,Holub2014UniversalDF,Sedighi2016ContentAdaptiveSB}, which embeds secret messages with small capacity, deep hiding aims at large capacity hidden messages, such as hiding a secret image with $ 1024\times1024 $ resolution into a carrier image.
+Existing deep hiding schemes \cite{Baluja2017HidingII,Zhang2020UDHUD,zhang2020model} either directly concatenate two images together and feed them into the network, or feed only the secret image into the network for the carrier-agnostic purpose, which have weak imperceptibility and undetectability, therefore the security cannot be guaranteed.
 Empowered by our excellent inversion quality, we can combine the proposed method with traditional steganography to propose a novel application: secure deep hiding, which overcomes the aforementioned drawbacks.

-Specifically, the whole hiding process is divided into four steps: 1) The sender uses the proposed method to obtain the latent code $ W_{s} $ of the secret image; 2) The sender hides $ W_{s} $ into the carrier image using the traditional steganography method \cite{Filler2011MinimizingAD} to get the stego image, and then sends the stego image out; 3)After receiving the stego image, the recipient recovers $ W_{s} $ accurately using the corresponding extraction algorithm \cite{Filler2011MinimizingAD}; 4) The recipient feeds $ W_{s} $ to the same pre-trained StyleGAN for recovering the secret image.
-In this process, the pre-trained StyleGAN indeed acts as the encryption and decryption codebook.
+Our proposed secure deep hiding framework is shown in Figure \ref{fig:deephidingillustrate}. \wty{Alg.~\ref{alg:secure_deep_hiding} shows the details of the algorithm.} Specifically, the whole hiding process is divided into four steps: \begin{itemize} \item [1)] The sender selects the secret image to be sent and then uses the proposed GAN inversion method to get its latent code $ W_{s} \in \mathbb{R}^{18\times512} $.
+In order to reduce the amount of secret message data while not causing a significant visual impact on the reconstruction result, the sender keeps the integer part of $ W_{s} $ to obtain $ W_{as} \in \mathbb{Z}^{18\times512} $. \item [2)] The sender selects a carrier image, hides $ W_{as} $ in the carrier image using the traditional steganography method \cite{Filler2011MinimizingAD} to get the stego image $I_{cs}$, and then sends the stego image out. \item [3)] After receiving the stego image, the recipient obtains $ W_{as} $ accurately using the corresponding extraction algorithm \cite{Filler2011MinimizingAD}. \item [4)] The recipient feeds $ W_{as} $ to the StyleGAN which has the same network weight as the one inverted by the sender to reconstruct the secret image. \end{itemize} In this process, the pre-trained StyleGAN indeed acts as the encryption and decryption codebook.